BOJ may seek ways to calm bond market, policy on hold

 For now, the central bank hopes to use market operations to stem the volatility.
 It did so on Wednesday by offering to inject 2.8 trillion yen into the Tokyo money market, more than three times the size usually offered in a single day.

-If volatility persists, the BOJ may also consider increasing the amount of bonds it buys each month from the current 7.5 trillion yen until bond prices stabilise, sources say.
+If volatility persists, the BOJ may also consider increasing the amount of bonds it buys each month from the current 7.5 trillion yen until bond prices stabilize, sources say.

 Expanding stimulus, by pledging to increase bond purchases even more, could backfire by draining already thin liquidity in the market.